-Located in Kenya’s capital Nairobi, the Eastern and Southern Africa Regional Office (ESARO) coordinates and supervises UNICEF’s work in 21 countries: Angola, Botswana, Burundi, Comoros, Eritrea, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mozambique, Namibia, Rwanda, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.
+Located in Nairobi, the capital of Kenya, the Eastern and Southern Africa Regional Office (ESARO) coordinates and supervises UNICEF’s work in 21 countries: Angola, Botswana, Burundi, Comoros, Eritrea, Ethiopia, Kenya, Lesotho, Madagascar, Malawi, Mozambique, Namibia, Rwanda, Somalia, South Africa, South Sudan, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe.

-ESARO provides technical support, policy guidance and oversight, and intellectual leadership on children's issues to the UNICEF Country Offices and advocates for the realization of children’s rights vis-à-vis regional institutions, governments and development partners.
-ESARO also coordinates UNICEF's engagement in the UN Coherence process in the region, as well as supports resource mobilization efforts for Country Offices.
+Led by Regional Director Leila Pakkala and Deputy Regional Director Mark Hereward, we at ESARO provide technical support, policy guidance and oversight, and intellectual leadership on children's issues to the 21 UNICEF country offices.
+We also coordinate UNICEF's engagement in the UN Coherence process in the region, as well as supports country offices' resource mobilization efforts.

-The work of the ESARO Regional Advisers is organised around UNICEF’s key priorities in the region: Young Child Survival and Development, Children and AIDS, Basic Education and Gender Equality, Child Protection, and Emergency Preparedness and Response.
-A range of cross-cutting programmes support these priorities, including Communication, Advocacy and Partnerships for Children’s Rights, Communication for Development, Planning, Monitoring and Evaluation as well as Supply and Logistics.
+The work is organised around UNICEF’s key priorities in the region: Young Child Survival and Development, Children and AIDS, Basic Education and Gender Equality, Child Protection, and Emergency Preparedness and Response.
+A range of cross-cutting programmes support these priorities, including Communication, Communication for Development, Monitoring and Evaluation, and Supply and Logistics.